-Dian Hong and its tea cousin, Golden Monkey, have essential differences.
+Dian Hong and Golden Monkey have essential differences.
 Instead of harvesting just the top leaf and a bud, as with Golden Monkey, farmers pluck the top two or three leaves and a bud for Dian Hong.

-The contrast in tea qualities can be astounding because the little lengths of stem connecting the leaves contain L-theanine and other amino acids.
-L-theanine is notable for imparting a smooth, umami sensation on the palate and a mellowing effect on the nerves.
-I’ve noticed a similar impact on my homemade black tea by harvesting in the Dian Hong fashion.
+The contrast in tea qualities can be astounding because the lengths of stem connecting the leaves, called internodes, contain amino acids and other compounds that add depth, sweetness, and smoothness.
+I’ve noticed a striking “internode effect” on my homemade black tea.

-In this second tea from FullChea, reviewers also report that you’ll get a warm, sweet note suggestive of dried stone fruits like apricot or plum.
-They add that prolonged steeping will bring out robustness.
+In this second tea from tea seller FullChea, you’ll get a warm, sweet note suggestive of dried stone fruits like apricots or plums.
+The mouthfeel is lingering, and there’s little astringency.